 Correctness

 Most of the error types we found were mapped to this criterion.
-Our qualitative content analysis, led us to formulate two main categories: semantic errors and syntactic errors.
+Our qualitative content analysis, derived from the principles of the UAD modeling language, led us to formulate two main categories: semantic errors and syntactic errors.

 Semantic errors are errors resulting from incorrect interpretation of model constructs or their permissible combinations – for example, modeling a correct action under an incorrect role.
 We identified 16 semantic error types and mapped them into 5 subcategories (excess of generalization, lack of generalization, incorrect use of one construct instead of another, incorrect timing or positioning of constructs, and miscellaneous semantic errors).
 Part 1 of Table 6 presents all possible semantic error types along with their assigned subcategories.